Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 wrote Jeff Holden, Uber’s chief product officer, in a blog post, announcing the creation of Uber AI Labs.

-The acquisition helped Uber in AI more broadly, with a focus on basic research that’s likely to impact across a range of potential uses, including things like route management.
+The acquisition helped Uber’s AI efforts more broadly, with a focus on basic research likely to impact a range of potential uses, including route management.

 Mighty AI